Native Esperanto speakers: History

 Raising children in Esperanto occurred early in the history of the language, notably with the five children of Montagu Butler (1884–1970).
 Owing to this, some families have passed Esperanto on to their children over several generations.
-Also notable are young Holocaust victim Petr Ginz, whose drawing of the planet Earth as viewed from the moon was carried aboard the Space Shuttle Columbia, and Daniel Bovet, the recipient of the 1957 Nobel Prize in Physiology or Medicine.
+Also notable are young Holocaust victim Petr Ginz, whose drawing of the planet Earth as viewed from the Moon was carried aboard the Space Shuttle Columbia, and Daniel Bovet, the recipient of the 1957 Nobel Prize in Physiology or Medicine.

+In at least one instance, Esperanto was used as a bridge language for a family started by a couple who did not have a native language in common.

 Esperanto is not the primary language of any geographic region, though it is spoken at events such as conventions like the World Congress of Esperanto and isolated offices, such as the World Esperanto Association's central office in Rotterdam.
 Consequently, native speakers have limited opportunity to meet one another except where meetings are specially arranged.
 For that reason, many parents consider it important to bring their children regularly to Esperanto conventions such as the annual "Renkontiĝo de Esperanto-familioj" (or "Esperantistaj familioj"; REF, since 1979).
 Similarly, the annual Children's Congress of Esperanto happens alongside the largest Esperanto convention, the World Congress of Esperanto (Universala Kongreso).

 List of noted native speakers

-Below is a list of noted native Esperanto speakers.
-The billionaire George Soros has often appeared on such lists, but Humphrey Tonkin, the translator of Soros' father memoir Maskerado ĉirkaŭ la morto into English (under the title Masquerade: The Incredible True Story of How George Soros’ Father Outsmarted the Gestapo) has disputed this.
-He has made no statements either way concerning Soros' brother.
+Below is a list of noted native speakers of Esperanto.
+The billionaire George Soros has often appeared on such lists, but Humphrey Tonkin, the translator of Soros's father Tivadar's memoir Maskerado ĉirkaŭ la morto into English (under the title Masquerade: The Incredible True Story of How George Soros’ Father Outsmarted the Gestapo), has disputed this.
+He has made no statements either way concerning Soros's brother, Paul.